lucahuesler/automl_workshop/documentation/docker_deployment_guide.md

 Run the following on your Droplet:

+`sudo apt update`

+`sudo apt install docker.io`

+`sudo systemctl start docker`

-`sudo apt update sudo apt install docker.io sudo systemctl start docker sudo systemctl enable docker`
+`sudo systemctl enable docker`

 ### b.
 Pulling and Running the Docker Image

 `docker pull lucahuesler/rstudio-h2o:latest`

-`docker run -d -p 8787:8787 -e PASSWORD=statistiktage2023 lucahuesler/rstudio-h2o:latest`
+`docker run -d -p 8787:8787 -e PASSWORD=sst2023 lucahuesler/rstudio-h2o:latest`

 Replace `your_desired_password` with the password you want users to use for RStudio.